 Restricted Stock.
 The federal income tax consequences of restricted stock awards depend upon the restrictions imposed on the restricted stock.
 In the absence of an election under Section 83(b) of the Code by a participant, the grant of restricted stock will not result in taxable income to the participant or entitle us to a tax deduction in the year of grant if the restricted stock received is subject to a substantial risk of forfeiture and is either non-transferable or after transfer remains subject to such substantial risk of forfeiture.
 In such case, a participant must recognize ordinary income equal to the fair market value of the restricted stock received as of the first date the restricted stock becomes either transferable or not subject to a substantial risk of forfeiture, whichever occurs earlier.
-However, a participant may, in his or her discretion, make a Section 83(b) election to recognize as ordinary income the value of the restricted stock as of the date of receipt rather than upon lapse of restrictions on transferability or the substantial risk of forfeiture.
+However, a participant may, in his or her discretion, make a Section 83(b) election to recognize as ordinary income the value of the restricted stock transferability or the substantial risk of forfeiture.
 We generally will be entitled to a tax deduction in the amount of the fair market value of the restricted stock transferred to the participant in the year the participant recognizes ordinary income.
-Prior to the lapse of restrictions, dividends paid on restricted stock will be taxable to the participant as ordinary income in the year such restricted stock is received free of restrictions, and we will be entitled to a tax deduction in the same amount.
+Prior to the lapse of restrictions, dividends paid on restricted stock will be taxable to the participant as ordinary income in the year such restricted stock will be taxable to the participant as ordinary income in the year such restricted stock will be taxable to the participant as ordinary income in the year such restricted stock will be taxable to the participant as ordinary income in the year such restricted stock will be taxable to the participant as ordinary income in the year such restricted stock will be taxable to the participant as ordinary income in the year such restricted stock will be taxable to the participant as ordinary income in the year such restricted stock is received free of restrictions, and we will be entitled to a tax deduction in the same amount.